civican/legisinfo/42-1/bills/S-5/bill_text.md

   **(2)** No person shall sell a tobacco product if a vaping product-related brand element is displayed on its package.

+### Section 23.3

+No person shall promote or sell a device that is a tobacco product or a part that may be used with such a device, whether or not the device or part contains tobacco, if the device or part has an appearance, shape or other sensory attribute or a function for which there are reasonable grounds to believe that it could make the device or part appealing to young persons.

 ### Section 33

 Sections 24 and 25 of the Act are replaced by the following: